F1 Monaco Grand Prix: Complete 2023 Insider Guide

 Here’s three-time Monaco Grand Prix winner (and Monaco resident) Nico Rosberg explaining the ins-and-outs of the track:

 That said, if you want to bring your kids, they are allowed at the Monaco Grand Prix.
-Children under 5 can attend for free throughout the weekend, though unless they have their own ticket will not have a seat and will need to sit on the parent’s lap.
-Children 6-15 can access the circuit free of charge with an adult ticket holder on Thursday, Friday is free for everyone, and there are child ticket discounts on Saturday and Sunday.
+Children under five-years-old can attend for free throughout the weekend, though unless they have their own ticket will not have a seat and will need to sit on the parent’s lap.
+Kids under 16-years-old can attend Thursday’s races for free, and get a discount on tickets for the rest of the races.
+Make sure to bring construction-style noise-blocking earmuffs, as it’s LOUD and kids often end up crying due to the noise.

 Any seat’s a good one, with the ocean as the backdrop, the city and mountains rising behind you, and cars flying by so close you can feel the ground rumble as they approach.
 Every balcony, hotel suite, yacht deck and possible patch of the Principality is inhabited by those eager to watch the action.
 Not surprisingly, tickets for the Monaco Grand Prix are among the hottest in the Formula 1 season, so book as far in advance as you can.